cabloy/zova/zova-docs/guide/techniques/router/navigation-guards.md

 ## $router

-Cabloy-Front injects the `$router` object into the `BeanBase` base class, so that the Vue router object can be obtained through `this.$router` in any bean instance
+Zova injects the `$router` object into the `BeanBase` base class, so that the Vue router object can be obtained through `this.$router` in any bean instance